quantify-os/quantify-core/docs/usage.rst

 -------------------------------

 To be written.

 Example where we show how to use an analysis class

-- run a basic experiment.
+- run a basic experiment (collapsed).
-- run analysis and find file using label or tuid.
+- run analysis and find file using label or tuid, show file written to the disk.
 - show plots using method.
-- hint there are a few more methods.
+- hint there are a few more handy methods.
-- show how to extract some quantities.
+- show how to extract some quantities (which quantities exactly ???).
+- analysis global/per instance (where to mention this ???)

 Creating a new analysis class
 -----------------------------

-To be written.
+- Point to the tutorial(s)

 Examples: Settables and Gettables